david-a-wheeler/jiffo/README.md

 It's designed to be easy to get started with and use.
 It is released under the MIT license, so there are basically no restrictions on reuse or modification.
-Since it's in Javascript you can easily and directly use all the capabilities of Javascript, as well as the wealth of libraries, documentation, and so on for Javascript.
+Since it's in Javascript you can easily and directly use all of Javascript's capabilities, libraries, and so on.

-Jiffo is derived from Jaiffa
-(the Javascript Interactive Fiction/Adventure system) by Felix Ple&#537;oianu.
-However, Jaiffa emphasizes being very small;
-Jiffo's goal is to provide functionality.

 For more information, see the tutorial in file [tutorial.md](./tutorial.md) (the tutorial explains more about it and how to use it).